Osaka Municipal Subway 20 series

 The Osaka Municipal Subway 20 series (大阪市交通局20系) was a rapid transit electric multiple unit (EMU) train type operated by Osaka Municipal Subway (now Osaka Metro) in Japan between 1984 and 2024.

 Design

 The trains have aluminium bodies.
 The 20 series was the first Japanese train type powered by a third rail to use variable-frequency drive (VVVF) technology from new, the second overall in Japan (after the Kumamoto City Transportation Bureau 8200 series LRV and only the third such train type in the world (the HKL Class M100 for Helsinki Metro being the first overall).
 The VVVF technology used on the 20 series was developed jointly by Hitachi, Mitsubishi Electric and Toshiba.
-They were also the first trains on the Chuo and Tanimachi lines to include air-conditioning from new.
+They were also the first trains on the Chūō and Tanimachi lines to include air-conditioning from new.